geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 # Module 2 - Lab 1 - Exercise 2 - Manage Users and Groups

-In the following lab exercise, you will take on the role of Holly Spencer, Adatum Corporation’s Enterprise Administrator.
+In the following lab exercise, you will take on the role of Holly Dickson, Adatum Corporation’s Enterprise Administrator.
 In this exercise, you will perform several user and group management functions within Microsoft 365.
 You will begin by creating a Microsoft 365 user account for Holly, who will be assigned the Global Admin role.
-You will create two Office 365 groups and assign existing Microsoft 365 users as members of those groups.
+You will create two Microsoft 365 groups and assign existing Microsoft 365 users as members of those groups.
 You will then delete one of the groups and then use PowerShell to recover the deleted group.

 **Note:** The VM environment provided by your lab hosting provider comes with ten existing Microsoft 365 user accounts, as well as a number of existing on-premises user accounts.
 Several of these existing user accounts will be used throughout the labs in this course.
 This will save you from having to perform the tedious task of creating user accounts, which is typically not a task performed by Enterprise Administrators.
-Even though the MOD Administrator account has been set up for you, you will still create Holly Spencer's user account, since having more than one Global admin is a best practice.
+Even though the MOD Administrator account has been set up for you, you will still create Holly Dickson's user account, since having more than one Global admin is a best practice.
 It will also provide you with the experience of creating a Microsoft 365 user account in case you are not familiar with the process.

 ### Task 1 - Create a User Account for Adatum's Enterprise Administrator

-Holly Spencer is Adatum’s Enterprise Administrator.
-Since a Microsoft 365 user account has not been set up for her, you initially signed into Microsoft 365 as the MOD Administrator account (the default Global admin) in the previous lab.
-In this task, you will continue in your role as the MOD Administrator, during which you will create a Microsoft 365 user account for Holly, and you will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365.
+Holly Dickson is Adatum’s Enterprise Administrator.
+Since a Microsoft 365 user account has not been set up for her, she initially signed into Microsoft 365 as the MOD Administrator account (the default Global admin) in the previous lab (you did this when you began your role as Holly and signed in using the tenant admin account).
+In this task, you will continue in your role as Holly Dickson where you should still be logged into Microsoft 365 as the MOD Administrator.
+In this lab, Holly will create a personal Microsoft 365 user account for herself, and she will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365.
 Following this task, you will perform all remaining labs using Holly's persona.

-**Important:** As a best practice in your real-world deployment, you should always write down the first Global admin account’s credentials (in this lab, the MOD Administrator) and store it away for security reasons.
+**Important:** As a best practice in your real-world deployment, you should always write down the first Global admin account’s credentials (in this lab, the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and store it away for security reasons.
 This account should be a non-personalized identity that owns the highest privileges possible in a tenant.
-It is **not** MFA activated (because it is not personalized) and the password for this account is typically shared among several users.
-As a result, this first Global admin is a perfect target for attacks; therefore, it is always recommended that organizations create personalized service admins and keep as few Global admins as possible.
-For those Global admins that you do create in your real-world deployment, they should each be mapped to a single identity, and they should each have Multi-Factor Authentication (MFA) enforced.
+It is **not** MFA activated (because it is not personalized) and the username and password for this account are typically shared among several users.
+As a result, this first Global admin is a perfect target for attacks; therefore, it is always recommended that organizations create personalized service admin accounts and keep as few Global admins as possible.
+For those Global admins that you do create in your real-world deployment, they should each be mapped to a single identity (such as Holly Dickson), and they should each have Multi-Factor Authentication (MFA) enforced.

-1. On the LON-DC1 VM, the **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab, and you should be signed into Microsoft 365 as the **MOD Administrator**.
+1. On the LON-DC1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior lab, and you should be signed into Microsoft 365 as the **MOD Administrator**.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.

 3. In the **Active users** list, you will see the list of existing user accounts that were created for you by your lab hosting provider.
-In this task, you are taking on the role of the MOD Administrator, and as such, you must create a user account for Holly Spencer, who is Adatum's new Enterprise Administrator.
+In this task, you are taking on the role of the MOD Administrator, and as such, you must create a user account for Holly Dickson, who is Adatum's new Enterprise Administrator.
 In doing so, you will assign Holly the Microsoft 365 role of Global Administrator, which gives Holly global access to most management features and data across Microsoft online services.

 4. In the **Active Users** window, select **Add a user** that appears on the menu bar above the list of active users.